alendr1/AppSec-2/GiftcardSite/HW2_Instructions.md

 * 10 points for encrypted database models
 * 10 points for proper key management
 * 15 points for your writeup.
+   * encryption_explanation.txt
+      * 7.5 points for a well-written, detailed, and technically accurate explanation of your database encryption decisions and implementation(s)
+      * 7.5 points for a well-written, detailed, and technically accurate explanation of your database key management decisions and implementation(s)

 ## What to Submit